adonisjs/v5-docs/content/guides/http/context.md

 }
 ```

 By default, the getters are evaluated on every access.
-However, you can also mark them as a singleton, as shown in the following example.
+However, you can also mark them as singleton, as shown in the following example.

 ```ts
 HttpContext.getter(